 Autism spectrum disorder

-Mutations in the ARID1B gene are involved in several types of cancer, including breast cancer, a childhood cancer of nerve tissue called neuroblastoma, and a type of blood cancer called diffuse large B-cell lymphoma.
-These mutations are somatic, which means they are acquired during a person's lifetime and are present only in tumor cells.
-The mechanism by which mutations in the ARID1B gene contribute to cancer is unknown, although it is thought that changes in SWI/SNF complexes are involved.
+Variants in the ARID1B gene are involved in several types of cancer, including breast cancer, a childhood cancer of nerve tissue called neuroblastoma, and a type of blood cancer called diffuse large B-cell lymphoma.
+These variants are somatic, which means they are acquired during a person's lifetime and are present only in tumor cells.
+The mechanism by which variants in the ARID1B gene contribute to cancer is unknown, although it is thought that changes in SWI/SNF complexes are involved.
 These changes may impair normal cell differentiation, which leads to the overgrowth of certain cell types, causing cancer.
 Alternatively, abnormal SWI/SNF complexes may disrupt the regulation of genes that help control the growth and division of cells, which leads to cancer.
-It is likely that other genetic changes in addition to ARID1B gene mutations are necessary for cancer development.
+It is likely that other genetic changes in addition to ARID1B gene variants are necessary for cancer development.

 Other Names for This Gene